T

 How easy is kosher in Lisbon?

-• 01Always look for a visible kosher certification (hechsher) from a recognized rabbinical authority.
-If you cannot see it, it is not certified.
+• 01Always look for a visible hechsher (kosher certification symbol) from a reputable international or Portuguese rabbinical authority.
+If it's not visible, do not assume it is kosher.

 Neighbourhood density